-- (20) And because I doubted of such manner of questions, I asked him whether he would go to Jerusalem, and there be judged of these matters. - (21) But when Paul had appealed to be reserved unto the hearing of Augustus, I commanded him to be kept till I might send him to Caesar. - (22) Then Agrippa said unto Festus, I would also hear the man myself.
-To morrow, said he, thou shalt hear him. - (23) And on the morrow, when Agrippa was come, and Bernice, with great pomp, and was entered into the place of hearing, with the chief captains, and principal men of the city, at Festus' commandment Paul was brought forth. - (24) And Festus said, King Agrippa, and all men which are here present with us, ye see this man, about whom all the multitude of the Jews have dealt with me, both at Jerusalem, and also here, crying that he ought not to live any longer. - (25) But when I found that he had committed nothing worthy of death, and that he himself hath appealed to Augustus, I have determined to send him. - (26) Of whom I have no certain thing to write unto my lord.
+- (17) Therefore, when they were come hither, without any delay on the morrow I sat on the judgment seat, and commanded the man to be brought forth. - (18) Against whom when the accusers stood up, they brought none accusation of such things as I supposed: - (19) But had certain questions against him of their own superstition, and of one Jesus, which was dead, whom Paul affirmed to be alive. - (20) And because I doubted of such manner of questions, I asked him whether he would go to Jerusalem, and there be judged of these matters. - (21) But when Paul had appealed to be reserved unto the hearing of Augustus, I commanded him to be kept till I might send him to Caesar. - (22) Then Agrippa said unto Festus, I would also hear the man myself.
+To morrow, said he, thou shalt hear him. - (23) And on the morrow, when Agrippa was come, and Bernice, with great pomp, and was entered into the place of hearing, with the chief captains, and principal men of the city, at Festus' commandment Paul was brought forth. - (24) And Festus said, King Agrippa, and all men which are here present with us, ye see this man, about whom all the multitude of the Jews have dealt with me, both at Jerusalem, and also here, crying that he ought not to live any longer.

+- (17) Therefore, when they had come here, without any delay in the morning I sat on the judgment seat, and commanded the man to be brought forth. - (18) Against whom when the accusers stood up, they brought no accusation of such things as I supposed: - (19) But had certain questions against him of their own superstition, and of one Jesus, Who was dead, Whom Paul affirmed to be alive. - (20) And because I doubted of such manner of questions, I asked him whether he would go to Jerusalem, and there be judged of these matters. - (21) But when Paul had appealed to be reserved to the hearing of Augustus, I commanded him to be kept until I might send him to Caesar. - (22) Then Agrippa said to Festus, I would also hear the man myself.
+Tomorrow, he said, you shall hear him. - (23) And in the morning, when Agrippa had come, and Bernice, with great pomp, and had entered into the place of hearing, with the chief captains, and principal men of the city, at Festus' commandment Paul was brought forth. - (24) And Festus said, King Agrippa, and all men who are here present with us, you see this man, about whom all the multitude of the Jews have dealt with me, both at Jerusalem, and also here, crying that he ought not to live any longer.

+- (25) But when I found that he had committed nothing worthy of death, and that he himself hath appealed to Augustus, I have determined to send him. - (26) Of whom I have no certain thing to write unto my lord.
 Wherefore I have brought him forth before you, and specially before thee, O king Agrippa, that, after examination had, I might have somewhat to write. - (27) For it seemeth to me unreasonable to send a prisoner, and not withal to signify the crimes laid against him.

-- (20) And because I doubted of such manner of questions, I asked him whether he would go to Jerusalem, and there be judged of these matters. - (21) But when Paul had appealed to be reserved to the hearing of Augustus, I commanded him to be kept until I might send him to Caesar. - (22) Then Agrippa said to Festus, I would also hear the man myself.
-Tomorrow, he said, you shall hear him. - (23) And in the morning, when Agrippa had come, and Bernice, with great pomp, and had entered into the place of hearing, with the chief captains, and principal men of the city, at Festus' commandment Paul was brought forth. - (24) And Festus said, King Agrippa, and all men who are here present with us, you see this man, about whom all the multitude of the Jews have dealt with me, both at Jerusalem, and also here, crying that he ought not to live any longer. - (25) But when I found that he had committed nothing worthy of death, and that he himself has appealed to Augustus, I have determined to send him. - (26) Of whom I have no certain thing to write to my lord.
-Therefore I have brought him forth before you, and specially before you, O king Agrippa, that, after examination, I might have somewhat to write. - (27) Because it seems to me unreasonable to send a prisoner, and not with him describe the crimes laid against him